 “We took our four month old on her first flight from Luton to Jersey using the Sky Baby.
 The Sky Baby is very light and easy to carry in its little bag.
 We clipped Eleanor into the baby seatbelt in the usual fashion, the airline stewardess showed us, then used the Sky baby for Eleanor to lie on my lap.
 She was really comfy in it.
 The structure of the head section was great for protecting her against the hard armrest.
 I fed her during take off and landing.
 The planes to Jersey are tiny and there was quite a bit of turbulence so it was really handy to have a something to clip Eleanor into and hold on to, although we didn’t thread the seat belt through the bottom section of the Sky Baby, as it was a bit too fiddly.
 She seemed fine lying on top on my lap.
 I will definitely take the Sky Baby again when we fly to Pisa this month.”

-Update We used the SkyBaby for our flight to Greece with my newest arrival. ( In photo below) There were no bassinets as it was a fairly short flight of just over 2.5 hours, but it was over her nap time.
+We used the SkyBaby for our flight to Greece with my newest arrival at 6 months old.
+(In photo below) There were no bassinets as it was a fairly short flight of just over 2.5 hours, but it was over her nap time.
 Thankfully she soon dozed off!